Ferrous sulphate is a form of iron supplement often used to replenish iron stores and support the unwelcome symptoms of an iron-deficiency.

 |Frequency: once a day||Frequency: once/twice a day|

-The answer is you can safely take ferrous sulphate for as long as you need to.
+You can safely take ferrous sulphate for as long as you need to.
 How long you need to take it will depend on how low your iron levels are.

 Some people may experience unwanted side effects from taking ferrous sulphate.